Chief Scout Award (Scouting Ireland): History of the Chief Scout's Award

-The award was introduced by Catholic Boy Scouts of Ireland in the early 1960s to replace the Silver Palm Award.
+A Chief Scout's Award was introduced by Catholic Boy Scouts of Ireland in the early 1960s to replace the Silver Palm Award.
 The first awards were presented by Chief Scout CJ "Kit" Murphy.

 Scouting Ireland S.A.I. also awarded a Chief Scout's Award, with successful applicant receiving a cloth badge, a certificate signed by the Chief Scout, and a special neckerchief on Founder's Day in the Mansion House, Dublin.